 The Laser Bond Inspection (LBI) method is based upon stresswave dynamics in bonded materials.
 LBI uses a pulsed laser system to generate a compressive stress wave on the material surface.
 The stresswave propagates through the material, and is reflected off the back free surface as a tensile wave.
 The reflected tensile wave passes through the bondline and interrogates the adhesive bond at a selected strength value.
 The figure below shows a time-lapse simulation of the stresswave propagation.

-How is the Stresswave Magnitude for an Inspection Determined?
+How is the Stresswave Magnitude Determined for each Inspection?

-In current practice, the LBI process is calibrated to individual structure configuations.
-A series of evaluations determine the value at which the bond line can be dissociated based on structural geometry and material composition.
-The magnitude of the stresswave is specifically tailored by controlling the duration and energy of the laser pulse.
+Each Laser Bond Inspection is calibrated to individual structure configuations.
+A series of evaluations determine the laser fluence threshold at which the bond line is dissociated based on structural geometry and material composition.
+The magnitude of each stresswave is specifically tailored by controlling the duration and energy of the laser pulse.
 Once the laser fluence threshold has been determined, the stresswave is selected to provide approximately 80% of the threshold value required for bond dissociation.
-This value is the test fluence that can be customized depending upon the desired minimum strength threshold for a safe structure.
-The minimum level is determined by the design limit load of the structure, and the test level necessary to demonstrate an acceptable bond.
+This test fluence value can be customized depending upon the desired minimum strength threshold for a safe structure, and the test is configured to demonstrate that acceptable bonds meet that standard.

-LSPT has stresswave magnitude predictive modeling capabilities for determining threshold values on different structures.
+LSP Technologies has predictive modeling capabilities for determining threshold values and stresswave magnitudes on different structures.